vaishnavieieie/Alzheimer-classification/README.md

     ```bash
     jupyter notebook notebook.ipynb
     ```
-    or run in VS code by installing required dependencies.
+    if you have jupyter installed or run in VS code by installing required dependencies.

 2. Train the final model:
     ```bash